Technology Sector Expertise

 Digimarc Corp.
 (DMRC: Buy, $43 PT)

-August 6, 2018– On August 1, after the close of trading, Digimarc Corp. reported its June quarter results.
-Revenues in the quarter were $5.4 million essentially in line with our estimate and compared to $5.6 million in the previous quarter and $5.6 million in the year ago quarter.
-Digimarc’s barcode technology is currently being tested at Wegmans and we believe that enough items are on the shelves so that Digimarc can begin the process of analyzing the ROI (return on investment) for Wegmans.
+November 1, 2018– Yesterday, after the close of trading, Digimarc Corp. reported its September quarter results.
+Revenues in the quarter were $4.9 million essentially in-line with our estimate and compared to $5.4 million in the previous quarter and $5.1 million in the year ago quarter (when excluding a one-time license payment).

 Digital Turbine, Inc..
 (APPS: Buy, $3.50 PT)

-August 10, 2018– Yesterday, after the close of trading, Digital Turbine reported its June quarter results.
-Revenues in the quarter were $22 million compared to our estimate of $23 million and compared to $21 million in the previous quarter and $15 million in the year ago quarter.
-The lackluster launch of the Samsung Galaxy S9 dampened the results in the quarter, though we would note that despite this, revenues grew 45% year over year.
+November 6, 2018– Yesterday, after the close of trading, Digital Turbine reported its September quarter results.
+Revenues in the quarter were $24 million compared to our estimate of $23 million and compared to $22 million in the previous quarter and $16 million in the year ago quarter.
+Importantly, after several quarters of sequential gross margin declines, this quarter saw non-GAAP gross margins improve 2.4% sequentially to 34.6%.
+The company reported adjusted EBITDA of $1.6 million compared to our estimate of $0.4 million and better than the $0.2 million in the previous quarter and $0.5 million in the year ago quarter.

 Energous Corp.
 (WATT: Buy, $35 PT)